sophgo/tpu-mlir/docs/quick_start/source_en/Appx.02_cv18xx_guide.rst

   2.4 The program is killed by the system or the memory allocation fails when run calibration

     It is necessary to check whether the memory of the host is enough, and the common model requires about 8G memory.
-If memory is insufficient, try adding the following parameters when running run_calibration.py to reduce memory requirements.
+If memory is insufficient, try adding the following parameters when running run_calibration to reduce memory requirements.

      .. code-block:: shell